10dollars/tendollars.github.io.raw/_posts/2014-07-03-savannah-niles.md

 layout: interview
 slug: savannah.niles
 title: Savannah Niles - Tether
-summary: A Meditation on Space
+summary: A Meditation on Space and Memory
-categories: [geolocation, status]
+categories: [location, loss, memory, space, entropy]
 ---

 #### Who are you and what do you do?